 Why Dance Therapy Is Different From Regular Dancing

 Movement in a dance therapy setting is more than just exercise.
 The actions, fluidity, and movement are interpreted more like a language.
 People who utilize dance therapy within an eating disorder treatment setting utilize movement to communicate conscious and unconscious feelings through dance.

-The therapist responds to the movements, assesses body language, nonverbal behaviors and emotional expressions to develop interventions to address the specific needs of the client.
+The therapist responds to the movements and assesses body language, nonverbal behaviors, and emotional expressions to develop interventions to address the specific needs of the client.
 Movement is the primary way dance therapists observe, evaluate, and implement therapeutic intervention.

 Some interventions include: